 Full-text search capability of the Florida Historical Quarterly is available for volume 1 (1908) through volume 77 (Spring 1999) through PDF and Full Text access.
 JPEG and PDF formats are available for volume 78 (Summer 1999) through volume 81 (Spring 2003).
 Continuous work is underway to place the more recent issues online as well.

 This digital collection contains selected materials from the Harrison Buzz Price Papers.
 The reports in digital format are a small percentage of the collection, selected for their research use by the faculty of the Rosen College of Hospitality Management.
 The entire collection of the Harrison Price Papers contains hundreds of research reports, proposals, speeches, and collected research materials on a variety of projects he conducted between 1955 and 2003.
-Some materials are restricted due to the donors wishes, but researchers may petition the donor through Special Collections Staff for access.

 Over 200 digitized IST documents are available electronically as PDF documents via the UCF Libraries' catalog.
 The hard copies are housed in the collection at the main branch of the UCF Libraries.
 Publications for digitization were drawn from the Institute for Simulation and Training's extensive collection of research related to modeling and simulation science.
 This unique compendium is supported in part by generous annual donations from G. Vincent Amico.